 Getting an estimate from a contractor is different from getting a quote.
 A quote is an offer to enter into a contract.
 It should be the exact amount that a particular task will cost, without much “wiggle room.”
 Ideally, both quotes and estimates should be put into writing, although some contractors will intentionally avoid doing so.

 You refer to “accepting his offer” as if you thought you were accepting a definite contract for a sum certain.
 Unfortunately, by your description, you did not receive a precise quote, only an estimate.
 Thus, you cannot really hold the contractor to the $5,000 initially suggested.
 Moreover, it sounds as if your contractor did not put anything on paper, so even proving that the estimate amount was $5,000 could become your word against his.

-A contractor who does discover those sorts of problems in the course of work should notify the homeowner and explain the possible budgetary ramifications.
+A contractor who does discover problems in the course of work would normally notify the homeowner and explain the possible budgetary ramifications.
 A change order, explaining the costs and changes involved, should be agreed upon.
 Here, it sounds like your contractor never notified you of any such issues; indeed, it sounds like even in the invoice, he hasn't explained the dramatic price difference.
 There was no formal change order.
 Moreover, the contractor spent money on nicer flooring and lighting than what you discussed.
 A contractor cannot, of course, intentionally increase the quality of materials beyond what you requested.

 What should you do in this circumstance?
 If possible, begin with a non-hostile phone conversation.
 Ask the contractor to explain why the price rose so dramatically from the initial estimate.
 He will likely say something about unexpectedly high expensive labor and materials.